slavipande/Workshop-TechWritingPortfolio/README.md

 The contents of this repo represent the expected end result from a workshop entitled **Creating a Tech Writing Portfolio with Docs as Code Tooling**.

-## What you'll need
+## Preliminary Setup

+You’ll need a few things so you can follow along the steps of the workshop.
+Here’s a list of them and more info how to install them.

+- Text editor
+- Git –> Open a command prompt on Windows or a terminal on macOS and run `git version` to check if you already have it installed.
+You should get a version number in response.
+- GitHub profile
+- Jekyll –> Open a command prompt on Windows or a terminal on macOS and run `jekyll -v` to check if you already have it installed.
+You should get a version number in response.

-Checkout [Creating a Tech Writing Portfolio with Docs as Code Tooling - Preliminary Setup](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/preliminary-setup) for more details.
+Checkout [Creating a Tech Writing Portfolio with Docs as Code Tooling - Preliminary Setup](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/tcworldworkshop-preliminary-setup) for detailed instructions how to install everything you'll need.

 ## How to use this template